learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 ### Primitive Types

-Six of the seven JavaScript data types — everything except `object` — are
+Six of the seven JavaScript data types — everything except object — are **primitive**.
+All this means is that they represent _single_ values, such as `7` or `"hello"` or `false`, instead of a collection of values.

 ## How Different JavaScript Data Types Interact

 Every programming language has its own rules governing the ways in which we can operate on data of a given type.
-For example, it's rather uncontroversial that `number`s can be subtracted from other `number`s...
+For example, it's rather uncontroversial that numbers can be subtracted from other numbers...

 ```js
 3 - 2;